 Happy couples have a positive effect on their children.
 This means that looking after your relationship can help you both get the most out of being parents and partners.

-It helps not to expect too much from yourself or your relationship in the first 6-8 weeks.
-This is a time of transition and the most important things are getting to know your child and ‘surviving’ sleep deprivation!
+It helps not to expect too much from yourself or your relationship in the first 6-8 weeks after your baby is born.
+This is a time of transition, and the most important things are getting to know your child and ‘surviving’ sleep deprivation!

 Three things make a world of difference to your energy levels and ability to look after your new baby: